Forbidden Area (Playhouse 90): Cast

 Jack Palance served as the show's host.
+The following performers received screen credit for their performances:

 Production

 In May 1956, Martin Manulis, producer of a new CBS series, Playhouse 90, announced he had acquired television rights to Pat Frank's novel Forbidden Area.
 CBS later announced that Forbidden Area, with the story adaptation for television by Rod Serling, would air as the premiere installment of Playhouse 90.

 Manulis had previously produced the Climax! series and brought director John Frankenheimer with him from that series.
 Frankenheimer was tabbed to direct Forbidden Area.
 Manulis also assembled an all-star cast for Forbidden Area, including Charlton Heston, Tab Hunter, and Vincent Price.
 He noted that Hunter, who usually played a hero, was cast against type playing a villain.
 Rehearsals began during the week of September 16.

 The aspect of Forbidden Area that fascinated Manulis was the idea that the Russians had developed an American town in the heart of Russia where future spies were immersed in American culture, speaking only English, and following baseball.
 Manulis hired teen idol Hunter to play a young Russian training in the spy village.

 The production was staged on October 4, 1956, at CBS Television City in Los Angeles.
 The program opened with host Jack Palance announcing that it was "opening night" as television took a "giant step" with an important new series of 90-minute dramas performed each week.

 Forbidden Area was the first installment in the four-year run of the series.
 Playhouse 90 was voted "the greatest television series of all time" in a 1970 poll of television editors.